flatt-security/shisho/docs/content/learn-shisho/01-pattern.md

          |
 ```

-This is a sample target Docker file. `Dockerfile.sample`.
+This is a sample target Docker file, `Dockerfile.sample`.

 ```
 FROM node:10-alpine